 This book dives deep into project management and covers everything from client collaboration and project management to invoicing and time tracking.
 You'll learn everything you need to know to successfully manage digital projects, get paid, and make clients happy.

 The book is for entrepreneurs who want to grow their business.
 It lists all the common mistakes business owners make when scaling business and hiring employees.
 You will learn about: Founder's Trap, Leadership Pipeline, Greiner's Growth Curve, systematic employee onboarding, talent management, client profitability, and more.

-This book lists every tools we use collaborate, manage projects, support customers, do marketing, and be productive.
-We share behind-the-scenes insight, how we use every app, and how each app can help you too become more efficient.
+This book lists every tool we use to collaborate, manage projects, support customers, do marketing, and be productive.
+We share behind-the-scenes insight, how we use every app, and how each app can help you to become more efficient.